Steven Watt (footballer)

-Steven Mair Watt (born 1 May 1985) is a Scottish football manager and former player who was most recently the manager of Hythe Town, resigning on 14 November 2021.
+Steven Mair Watt (born 1 May 1985) is a Scottish football manager and former player.

-He has notably played Premier League football for Chelsea and has also played for Barnsley, Swansea City, Inverness Caledonian Thistle, Ross County, Grimsby Town and Dover Athletic.
+As a player, he was a centre back who notably played Premier League football for Chelsea, and has also played professionally for Barnsley, Swansea City, Inverness Caledonian Thistle, Ross County and Grimsby Town.
+He went on to play non-league football for Dover Athletic, Maidstone United, Hemel Hempstead, Leatherhead and Hastings United.
+Watt was capped five times by Scotland U21 in 2005.

+Retiring in 2017, he moved into coaching and has managed Margate, Maidstone United and has had several spells as manager of Hythe Town.

 Career

 Chelsea

 Born in Aberdeen, and raised in Gardenstown, a fishing village in the North East Aberdeenshire coast, Watt began his career with Chelsea, making his debut against Scunthorpe United in the FA Cup in January 2005.
 He played the full 90 minutes and earned praise from José Mourinho for his performance.
 On 15 May 2005 Watt made his Premier League debut coming on as an 89th-minute substitute for Jiri Jarosik in the away fixture with Newcastle United.
 The game ended 1–1, with Watt playing alongside the likes of Frank Lampard, Ricardo Carvalho, Claude Makélélé, Joe Cole and Eiður Guðjohnsen.

 In November 2005 Watt spent a month on loan to Barnsley, for whom he made three starts, scoring an injury time equaliser against Rotherham United.